cyanching/cyanching.github.io/_pages/about.md

   - /about.html
 ---

-I am generally interested in scientific research, while my career thus far focused in the field of computational biology/biochemistry, I am also eager to apply my skill set for problem solving within other natural sciences.
-My life-long secular pilgrimage is to pursue the nature of reality through unceasing study of philosophy, mathematics, and physical sciences.
+I am broadly interested in scientific research.
+While my career thus far focused on image processing for cryo-electron tomography, I am actively seeking opportunities to apply my skill set to new challenges both within and beyond image processing across the natural sciences.
+I am devoted to a lifelong secular pilgrimage to understand the nature of reality through sustained study of philosophy, mathematics, and the physical sciences.

 Currently
 ------

-2021-2025

-I am a PhD graduate at the [Physical Chemistry Curie Lab](https://institut-curie.org/unit/umr168), an interdiscipinary research unit of [Institut Curie](https://curie.fr/) that uses physics to understand living matter.
-While [my team](https://institut-curie.org/team/levy) specialises in molecular microscopy of membranes by means of in vitro reconstitution and cryo-electron microscopy, [my project](https://copper-antoinette-68.tiiny.site) is focused on the development and application of image processing workflows for characterising membrane morphologies and resolving membrane protein structures from cryo-electron tomography data.
+2025-2027

+I am a starting Postdoctoral fellow at the [Inria Centre at Rennes University](https://www.inria.fr/en/inria-centre-rennes-university), a site of [Inria](https://www.inria.fr/en), the French National Institute for Computer Science and Applied Mathematics.
+Within the [SERPICO](https://team.inria.fr/serpico/) (Space-timE RePresentation, Imaging and cellular dynamics of molecular COmplexes
+) team which develops mathematical and computational methods to study the spatiotemporal organisation and dynamics of molecular and cellular processes, my work focuses on developing image processing methods that bridge light microscopy and cryo-electron tomography.

 Previously
 ------

+2021-2025

+I carried out my PhD at the [Physical Chemistry Curie Lab](https://institut-curie.org/unit/umr168), an interdiscipinary research unit of [Institut Curie](https://curie.fr/) that uses physics to understand living matter.
+While [my team](https://institut-curie.org/team/levy) specialises in molecular microscopy of membranes by means of in vitro reconstitution and cryo-electron microscopy, [my project](https://copper-antoinette-68.tiiny.site) was focused on the development and application of image processing tools for characterising membrane morphologies and resolving membrane protein structures from cryo-electron tomography data.

 2018-2021